2026 Broadcast TV Return Dates: When Your Favorite Shows Are Back On ABC, CBS, The CW, Fox, And NBC

 Harlan Coben's Final Twist (CBS)

-Regular Time Slot: Wednesdays at 10 p.m.
+Regular Time Slot: Tuesdays at 8 p.m. (beginning January 13, with Episode 2)

 Who: Host Harlan Coben